RohitKS7/RohitKS7/README.md

 Frontend developer
 ------------------

 I'm from a biotechnology background but Have a good understanding of building web applications that gives an awesome experience to users.
 I believe we should be like students who learn new things daily.
 That's why I seek new technologies to learn every day.
 I'm currently learning Blockchain development and my aim is to make a decentralized world.

-Timeline of my journey - 2018 - 2021 -> B.Sc Biotechnology I completed my Bachelor's in Biotechnology from Dr. Bhim Rao Ambedkar University, Agra, Uttar Pradesh.
+Timeline of my journey -

+2018 - 2021 -> B.Sc Biotechnology -
+I completed my Bachelor's in Biotechnology from Dr. Bhim Rao Ambedkar University, Agra, Uttar Pradesh.
 I also have a research paper.

-Dec 2021 -> Front-End Journey Starts From August onwards I started exploring different fields and eventually found Front-End fascinating.
-March 2022 -> Front-End Completed Till 26, March I learned Html, CSS, JavaScript, Git/Github, BootStrap, Tailwind-CSS, and started building projects.
-Which you can see in my work section.
-March 2022 - Present -> Open Source Contribution After building some projects I started contributing to Open Source and Communities.
+Dec 2021 -> Front-End Journey Starts -
+From August onwards I started exploring different fields and eventually found Front-End fascinating.

+March 2022 -> Front-End Completed -
+Till 26, March I learned Html, CSS, JavaScript, Git/Github, BootStrap, Tailwind-CSS, and started building projects.

 March 2022 - Present -> Blockchain Development While learning Front-End and contributing to open source, I find about Web3 feels more fascinating to me.
 So, I start learning it.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [https://frontenddeveloperportfolio.netlify.app/](http://frontenddeveloperportfolio.netlify.app/)